-where $z^{(1)}\equiv \mathbf{x},\; p_1=I,\; p_K=D$ and $g(\cdot)$ is a nonlinear activation function.
-Thus, the network repeatedly applies a linear transformation to the inputs at each layer, before passing it through a nonlinear activation function.
-Sometimes a nonlinear transformation is also applied to the final hidden layer to the output layer, but in this paper it is assumed the output is a linear function of the last hidden layer. \citet{neal1996priors} considers the case of a Bayesian neural network with a single hidden layer, i.e., $K=2$.
-So long as the hidden to output weights $w^{(2)}$ are independent and identically distributed Gaussian, or at least, have a common bounded variance given by $c/p_2$ for some $c>0$, and $g(\cdot)$ is bounded, an application of the classical central limit theorem shows the network converges to a GP as the number of hidden nodes $p_2\to\infty$.
-Recently, Neal's result has been extended to prove fully connected multi-layer feedforward networks \citep{lee2018deep} and convolutional neural networks \citep{garriga-alonso2018deep} also converge to GPs.
-This is useful for uncertainty quantification by designing emulators for deep neural networks (DNNs) based on GPs, since the behavior of finite-dimensional DNNs for direct uncertainty quantification is much harder to characterize.
+The foundational work of \citet{neal1996priors} was followed by an explicit computation of some of the kernels obtained from this limiting process \citep{williams1996}.
+Recently, Neal's result has been extended to prove fully connected multi-layer feedforward networks \citep{lee2018deep, matthews2018} and convolutional neural networks \citep{garriga-alonso2018deep,novak2019bayesian} also converge to GPs.
+The Tensor Program of \citet{yang2021tensor} has successfully extended these results to feedforward and recurrent networks of \emph{any architecture.} This is useful for uncertainty quantification by designing emulators for deep neural networks (DNNs) based on GPs, since the behavior of finite-dimensional DNNs for direct uncertainty quantification is much harder to characterize.
 In contrast, once a convergence to GP can be ensured, well established tools from the GP literature \citep[see, e.g.,][]{williams2006gaussian} can be brought to the fore to allow straightforward posterior inference.